RhythmFormer: Extracting Patterned rPPG Signals based on Periodic Sparse Attention: Experiment

 \section{Experiment}

-\subsection{Dataset and performance metric}
+\subsection{Dataset and Performance Metric}

-Three publicly available datasets were used for evaluation: PURE \cite{PURE}, UBFC-rPPG \cite{UBFC-rPPG}, and MMPD \cite{MMPD}.
-Specifically, PURE contains 60 1-minute videos comprised of 10 participants engaged in six activities, with a video resolution of 640x480 and a frame rate of 30Hz.
-UBFC-rPPG contains 42 videos, recording subjects in a stationary state, with a resolution of 640x480 and a frame rate of 30Hz.
+Five publicly available datasets were used for evaluation: PURE~\cite{PURE}, UBFC-rPPG~\cite{UBFC-rPPG}, COHFACE~\cite{cohface}, VIPL-HR~\cite{rhythmNet}, MMPD~\cite{MMPD}.
+Specifically, PURE contains 60 1-minute videos comprised of 10 participants engaged in six activities, with a video resolution of 640$\times$480 and a frame rate of 30 fps.
+UBFC-rPPG contains 42 videos, recording subjects in a stationary state, with a resolution of 640$\times$480 and a frame rate of 30 fps.
+COHFACE consists of 160 one-minute video sequences from 40 participants (12 females and 28 males), with a frame rate of 20 fps.
+VIPL-HR includes 2,378 RGB videos from 107 participants, captured using three RGB cameras, with an unstable fps.
 MMPD comprised 33 participants with Fitzpatrick skin types 3-6.
 These participants performed four different activities (static, head rotation, speech, and walking) under four lighting conditions (LED-high, LED-low, incandescent, natural).
-The dataset included 660 1-minute videos with a resolution of 320x240 and a frame rate of 30Hz.
+The dataset included 660 1-minute videos with a resolution of 320$\times$240 and a frame rate of 30 fps.
 Notably, MMPD has two versions: a compressed mini-MMPD and an uncompressed MMPD.
 In this study, the mini-MMPD was chosen for experimentation.
-Clearly, among the three datasets, PURE and UBFC are relatively easy, while MMPD stands out with a significantly larger sample size and more complex environment.
+Among the five datasets, PURE and UBFC-rPPG are relatively easy, while MMPD and VIPL-HR stand out with a significantly larger sample size and more complex environment.
 Five commonly used metrics: Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), Mean Absolute Percentage Error (MAPE), Pearson correlation coefficient ($\rho$), and Signal-to-Noise Ratio (SNR) were used for evaluation.